elcharitas/krypto-koffee/README.md

-# CryptoCoffee
+# KryptoKoffee

-> CryptoCoffee is a growing means of personalized donations built for a decentralized and transparent world
+> KryptoKoffee is a growing means of personalized donations built for a decentralized and transparent world

 ## Team members